jgehrcke/covid-19-germany-gae/README.md

 How is this different from other data sources?

-- Offers **historical data for individual Bundesländer** (states), manually curated from RKI ["situation reports"](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/Archiv.html).
+- Offers **historical data for individual Bundesländer** (states), manually curated from RKI ["situation reports"](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/Archiv.html) until March 17, and for the more recent days based on the more up-to-date reports by the individual states themselves.
 To my knowledge that is unique and the main reason I started this project.
 - https://covid19-germany.appspot.com/now consults multiple sources to be as fresh as possible (as of the time of writing: ZEIT ONLINE, Berliner Morgenpost).
 See [attribution](https://github.com/jgehrcke/covid-19-germany-gae#attribution).